 Storing

 - Refrigeration: I easily refrigerate my boiled custard for 3-4 days.
-However, while doing so, I ensure that I use an airtight container to prevent the moisture from leaking in.
+However, while doing so, I ensure that I use an airtight container to prevent moisture from leaking in.

 - Freezing: Boiled custard is a great recipe for freezing.
 But again, whenever I do this, I use a freezer-friendly container that does not allow air to seep in.
 I do this to keep the texture and flavors intact, which could otherwise be ruined due to the influx of moisture.